stacktrace-nso/nonskating.club/content/guides/jam-timer.md

   - If you are not the Head NSO, you can ask the Head NSO for this information.
 They will typically meet the captains and alternates during a pre-game meeting.
   - You need to know this so that you can respond appropriately to time out and official review requests.
 - How is the facility laid out?
   - Where is the scoreboard?
-Can you see it from your pivot-line position?
+Can you see it from a near-pivot-line position?
   - Can you see the team bench areas, where time-out calls originate?
   - Can you see the medic location?
   - You need to know this information to meet your responsibilities described under **What to Check Before Every Jam**.